 Alternatively, in terms of resources, we also have provided various templates to different customers:

 For anyone who is unaware, you do have an administrative view available in Tableau Server as long as you have enabled the Postgres repository.
 However, you may want to create your own views and this is possible also:

-The parallel to this if you are using Tableau Online is that you have access to the Admin Insights Starter Workbook.
+The parallel to this if you are using Tableau Cloud is that you have access to the Admin Insights Starter Workbook.
 Again, these workbooks can also be tailored to understand your usage and adoption and inform your governance policies: